alpinelinux/alpine-backup/README.md

 ### Include non etc files

 By default LBU will only backup files located in the `/etc` directory and have been modified.
-To include other files you need to lbu_include files and directories.
-Exclusion is possible via lbu_exclude.
+To include other files you need to `lbu_include` files and directories.
+Exclusion is possible via `lbu_exclude`.
 Please check Alpine wiki for more information regarding LBU usage.

 ### Backup server